-Simply sticking them into a travel bag doesn’t really work.
+Simply sticking them into a travel bag doesn’t work.
 You might think that wearing extensions while you travel is the best way, but you would be wrong.
 If you’re traveling on a plane, clip-in extensions might get detected as you go through the metal detector at the airport!
 Some women would not care, while for others it could be extremely embarrassing.
-Basically, you will have to hold up the line while taking hair off in front of everybody.
-Flip-in extensions aren’t immune either as loop is attached with tiny metal parts.
+You will have to hold up the line while taking hair off in front of everybody.
+Flip-in extensions aren’t immune either as the loop is attached with tiny metal parts.

 If you have room in your suitcase, bring the whole box with you.
 For less room, buy a traveling bag for extensions.
 It is a small, well-designed invention that will keep hair safe and secure.
-When on vacation, remember not to swim in pool or salty sea with extensions since such water could damage hair permanently!
+When on vacation, remember not to swim in a pool or salty sea with extensions since such water could damage hair permanently!

 7 How to Revive Poorly Stored Extensions?